 The full timetable of all activities for this course can be accessed from Course Planner.

-2. Demonstrate familiarity with a range of epistemologies and methodologies as practised in various sub-sections of the discipline of Psychology
+- Compare and contrast a range of epistemologies and methodologies as practiced in various sub-sections of the discipline of Psychology.

-3. Display understanding of the complexity, multiplicity and context-dependence of processes of psychological explanation and practice
+- Display understanding of the complexity, multiplicity and context-dependence of processes of psychological explanation and practice.

-6. Present the results of psychological research in the appropriate APA format (6th Edition)
+- Present the results of psychological research in the appropriate APA format in written and digital formats.

 University Graduate Attributes